-The Director of Academic Giving is Taylor McArthur.
-She coordinates and leads the primary fundraising activities on campus; i.e. Community Investment Campaign, Tax Credit Campaign along with the Athletic Director, and any Capital Campaign that may occur.
+The Family Giving & Community Engagement Officer is Taylor McArthur.
+He coordinates and leads the primary fundraising activities on campus; i.e. Community Investment Campaign, Tax Credit Campaign along with the Athletic Director, and any Capital Campaign that may occur.

 Questions or concerns about curriculum should be directed to the appropriate teacher, lead teacher, or the Headmaster.